Why I Love Thailand

 Shopping – From the ultra modern malls (one of my favourites is the airport themed Terminal 21 in Bangkok) to the street stalls.
 Thailand is a shopper;s paradise, there is just so much to buy here, I’m not a big shopper but it’s hard to resist.
 Every town seems to have a Night Bazaar or Walking Street and even though I’m not a big shopper it’s hard to resist as haggling with the vendors is so much easier than in India and it’s much easier to get a bargain price.
 I also love surfing the snack stalls at the same time and if there’s not a night market going on then you are never far away from the air conditioned bliss of 7/11 which sells everything you could imagine with the highlight being the toasties that they warm up for your convenience.

 Travel is Easy – I can see why Thailand is called the land of smiles, Thai people are so polite and welcoming and traveling in Thailand does not have the same difficulties and frustrations that traveling in India brings.
-Thailand is modern and well developed making it easy to get around, things like wifi and hot showers actually work and there are not daily powercuts.
+Thailand is modern, clean and well developed making it easy to get around, things like wifi and hot showers actually work and there are not daily powercuts.
 I can wear what I want, grab a beer or a burger, get a sim card in less than 5 mins (instead of 5 days in India) I had to give less information to enter the country (visa free!) than to simply check into a hotel in India.
 I’m invisible amongst crowds of other tourists and farang so I can simply walk down the street, wearing whatever I want, at any time and not get hassled and as there are so many other travellers its easy to met people and make new friends.
 Bangkok has great, air conditioned, public transport and people even queue to get onto the skytrain!
 How civilized!

 Amazing Beaches – With so many islands to choose from Thailand is a paradise for island hopping from and although some of the most popular and famous islands have become very commercialized and over developed there are still some undeveloped tropical hideaways for intrepid explorers to discover.
 The white sands and clear turquoise seas are world class – I still love the Goan vibe but sorry Goa, Thailand beaches beat Goa’s in the beauty stakes.